Regular resolution for CNFs with almost bounded one-sided treewidth: Preliminaries

 The \emph{primal} graph of a CNF has vertices corresponding to $Var(\varphi)$ and two variables are adjacent if they occur in the same clause.
-The \emph{incidence} graphs of CNFs has vertices corresponding to the variables and clauses of $\varphi$ and there is an edge between $x \in Var(\varphi)$ and $C \in \varphi$ if $x$ occurs in $C$.
+The \emph{incidence} graph of a CNF has vertices corresponding to the variables and clauses of $\varphi$ and there is an edge between $x \in Var(\varphi)$ and $C \in \varphi$ if $x$ occurs in $C$.

+In this paper we often consider directed acyclyc graphs (DAGs) (including rooted binary trees).
+For a DAG $Z$ and $u \in V(Z)$, we denote by $Z_u$ the subgraph of $Z$ including $u$ and all the vertices reachable from $u$.